 This is a necessary feature on all electric toothbrushes.
 If there wasn’t a battery indicator you wouldn’t know when to charge it so it comes default on all toothbrushes.
 If it isn’t mentioned in a review, just know it is included.

 Vigorous brushing can lead to you damaging your gums causing soreness and inflammation.
 Over time, this can cause conditions such as gum recession.
 To prevent this happening, manufacturers have implemented a pressure sensor that notifies you when you’re brushing too hard.
-Commonly, the warning is in the form of a flashing light, a vibration or a sound but some electric toothbrushes have sensors that stops or reduce the power of the toothbrush when they sense you’re brushing too hard.
+Commonly, the warning is in the form of a flashing light, a vibration or a sound but some electric toothbrushes have sensors that stops or reduces the power of the toothbrush when it senses you’re brushing too hard.

 Many people who clean their teeth, brush for an inadequate amount of time.
 Ensuring you brush for a minimum of 2 minutes is important to keep good oral hygiene.
 Considering this, most electric toothbrushes have a built-in timer that indicates when two minutes have passed.
 This guarantees that you have brushed for the recommended amount of time.
 Sonicare call this feature their ‘Smartimer’ and on their children models it is called the ‘KidTimer’.